Pennyhill Park Hotel

-Pennyhill Park Hotel is a 19th-century country house hotel and spa in Bagshot, Surrey in the south east of England.
+Pennyhill Park Hotel is a 19th-century country house hotel and spa in Bagshot, Surrey in the southeast of England.

 History

 The first historical reference to Pennyhill Park's land relates to when the site was used as a warning beacon point in the national defence against the Spanish Armada in 1588.
 The construction of the country house itself was started in 1849 by James Hodges, an accomplished civil engineer who would later manage the construction of Montreal's Victoria Bridge, the longest bridge in the world at the time.
 The buildings were improved in the 1880s to add in an orangery, and again in 1903 with Bath stonework.

 In 1935, then-owner Colin Goldsworthy Heywood developed the terracing of its formal gardens after being impressed by similar work at the Château de Villandry in France.
 The British government used Pennyhill Park's grounds and its accommodation buildings as lodging for military personnel in World War I (the land is five miles (8 km) from Royal Military Academy Sandhurst).
 This was mainly for commissioned officers.
 The country house opened its doors as a hotel in 1972.